 Wood Lake has two traditional-style ski trails.
 One is slightly over 1 1/2 miles and the other is slighlty over a 1/2 mile.
 Both trails wind around the marsh and through the woods.
 Skis and snowshoes are available to rent at affordable rates: $8 for 16-55 years old; $4 for under 16 or over 55 (and free for members to borrow) on a first come, first served basis.
 Call 612-861-9365 for more information and weather updates.
 Trails are open Monday-Saturday 9:00 am-3:30 pm and Sunday 12:30 pm-3:30 pm weather permitting.

 Wood Lake offers day camps each summer for age groups ranging from 3 to 11 years old.
 While most camps are 3 days, there are a few week-long sessions for older children.
 We include these camps on our annual summer camp guide, which lists updated prices and times each year.

 Birthday Parties at Wood Lake Nature Center

-Birthday Party Packages start at $109 for up to 10 children and come in a variety of themes.
+Birthday Party Packages for up to 10 children come in a variety of nature themes.
 Two-hour parties include a naturalist-led activity and use of the party room with tables, chairs, and tablecloths.

-For a do-it-yourself party, the Emily Day Pavilion can be rented for $80/4 hours.
+For a do-it-yourself party, the Emily Day Pavilion can be rented in 4 hour increments.
 This pavilion has the capacity for 40 people and has electricity.
-Or if you have a winter birthday, the fireplace room is available for $45-$50/hour.
+Or if you have a winter birthday, the fireplace room is also available for to rent.